RoderickQiu/wnr-guide/docs/README.md

 Always fails using a time management software?
 Try our fullscreen focus mode.

+It seems that there **haven't been an app that is as strong as wnr**, when it comes to controlling your time.

+**Rest when you should rest, work when you should work**.

 ![fullscreen focus mode](https://i.loli.net/2020/07/05/8d6rliwGTY4qZKS.png)

 ------

 ## Precise & Humanized

-Just start timing and that's all.
+Just start timing and **that's all**.
 Just wait to be notified when the timer is over.

 Any unfinished timer would be automatically resumed when you reopened wnr.

+A **floating window** is available here, too.

 ![timing](https://i.loli.net/2020/07/05/DqJLYt42Q1is7CT.png)